dantetam/dantequest/README.md

 This is a fork of [this repo](github.com/nenuadrian/browserquest), which is in turn, a fork of the popular [BrowserQuest](https://github.com/mozilla/BrowserQuest) HTML5/node.js adventure game and proof of concept.

+DanteQuest adds many new exciting features that work into the original socket.io client-server communication framework.

 New Features
 ============
   * NPC dialogues and speech options